 Associate Professor, DNP Degree Program

-Dr. Douglas Turner is an associate professor for the Doctor of Nursing Practice degree program at Chamberlain College of Nursing.
-He was previously dean of online pre-licensure programs at Chamberlain.
+Dr. Valda Upenieks is an assistant professor for the Doctor of Nursing Practice degree program at Chamberlain College of Nursing.
+She has more than 25 years of experience in nursing practice, education and administration.

 “DNP nurses are on the front lines of designing better care, achieving improved outcomes and changing health care.” –